About me

 Description

 Youth Connections for Wellbeing is a multi-stage project that explores youth's insights, agency, and technology engagements to support their wellbeing.
 Our stage focused on a participatory design project oriented towards teen digital wellness The curriculum is based on concepts of cultural responsiveness and community based design, and covered topics such as technology design techniques, wellness, and cognitive behavioral principles.
-We worked and learned with Latinx teenagers, ages 11-22, co-designing tools for wellness using methods such as "design from within" (Anderson-Coto* & O'leary*, 2021), counter storytelling, and culturally susatining design.
+We worked and learned with Latinx teenagers, ages 11-22, co-designing tools for wellness using counter storytelling, and culturally susatining design.

 Tenacity